ticketbase/help.ticketbase.com/articles/payment-gateways.md

 ### Payment gateway charges

-Paypal and Stripe charges differ from country to country.
-We recommend to visit their respective websites to check their fees.
+The charges of the payment gateways differ from country to country.
+We recommend you to visit [PayPal] or [Stripe] to check their fees.

-For Stripe: https://stripe.com/us/pricing For Paypal: https://www.paypal.com/us/webapps/mpp/paypal-fees

 \* Stripe support is only available in 18 countries (as of March 2015): Australia, Canada, Ireland, United Kingdom, United States, Belgium (Beta), Finland (Beta), France (Beta), Germany (Beta), Luxembourg (Beta), Netherlands (Beta), Spain (Beta), Denmark (Beta), Norway (Beta), Sweden (Beta), Austria (Beta), Italy (Beta), Switzerland (Beta).